Last updated: 23-05-2024. From web page: Council Constitution.

 • the Council’s SCC First Policy

-4. Officers must ensure that any agents, consultants and contractual partners and suppliers conducting procurement activities on the Council’s behalf comply with the requirements of Rule 2.3.
+4. Officers must ensure that any agents, consultants and contractual partners and suppliers conducting procurement activities on the Council’s behalf comply with these Rules.

 5. The Procurement Teams will advise on whether and how the Rules apply in any particular case.
 Where appropriate, the Procurement Teams may seek legal advice from the Council’s Legal and Governance Team.

-6. Unless expressly directed by the Head of Supplier Management or the Director of Commissioning – Integrated Health & Care, the Procurement Teams must manage all Procurements with an estimated Contract Value exceeding the Low Value Threshold.
+6. Unless expressly directed by the Head of Supplier Management or the Director of Commissioning – Integrated Health & Care, the Procurement Teams must manage all Procurements with an estimated Contract Value exceeding the Medium Value Transaction Threshold.

 7. In the case of relevant health care services as defined by Schedule 1 of the PSR 2023, the requirements set out in the PSR 2023 must be adhered to.